helperbug/swift-srt/README.md

 - Support for both delegate pattern and Combine publishers

 - DocC

-With swift-srt, developers can seamlessly integrate high-quality, low-latency streaming capabilities into their Swift applications, leveraging the latest advancements in Apple’s networking and multimedia frameworks.

 This open-source project is public-domain.
 The design emphasizes simplicity and utility, following the principles of Occam's Razor.